 - a.
-For surface water supply systems, when total daily water demand equals or exceeds 80 percent of - i. the total design capacity of a WTCPUA water treatment plant for three consecutive days; or - When the combined storage level of Lakes Travis and Buchanan reaches 900,000 acre-feet and interruptible stored water supplies to the Lakeside, Gulf Coast, and Pierce Ranch irrigation operations are being curtailed in accordance with the LCRA DCP; or
+When total daily water demand equals or exceeds 80 percent of - i. the total design capacity of a WTCPUA water treatment plant for three consecutive days; or - ii. the total design capacity of the WTCPUA raw water transmission main for three consecutive days; - b.
+When the combined storage level of Lakes Travis and Buchanan reaches 900,000 acre-feet and interruptible stored water supplies to the Lakeside, Gulf Coast, and Pierce Ranch irrigation operations are being curtailed in accordance with the LCRA DCP; or of the LCRA DCP; or